Benefits of Recumbent Bikes for Seniors

 • Comfort: The reclined seat with back support makes it more comfortable, especially for longer workouts.
 You can even watch TV or read while you ride thanks to the reclined seating position.

 • Low-Impact Exercise: Recumbent bikes allow older adults to engage in cardio without putting undue stress on their joints.
 These exercise machines are especially great for people with arthritis or other joint-related issues.
+Most recumbent bikes offer adjustable resistance so seniors can get a workout tailored to their abilities.

 • Stability & Safety: The low center of gravity and larger seat provide better balance and stability, reducing the risk of falls.
 The backrest and ergonomic design help maintain proper posture, further minimizing the risk of injury.